Oli4/eyeseg/README.md

 ### Available commands
 `eyeseg` provides the following commands all with their own help message for more information:

-* `eyeseg check` - check mounted data for common problems such as inverted contrast and multiple exports per directory
+* `eyeseg check` - check mounted data for common problems such as inverted contrast and multiple exports per directory (only XML)
 * `eyeseg segment` - Segment OCT layers, compute drusen and save results as .eye files
 * `eyeseg quantify` - Quantify drusen from .eye files and save results as .csv file
 * `eyeseg plot-enface` - Plot enface images with drusen segmentation overlay